tchourse/linkvista-icebreaker/ice_breaker/README.md

 ---

-⚠ **Note:** This project uses paid APIs like OPEN API also Free Trial Versions like Proxycurl and Tavily.
+⚠ **Note:** This project uses paid APIs like OPEN AI also Free Trial like Proxycurl and Tavily.

----